dyedgreen/deno-sqlite/README.md

 ### Disadvantages

-- Speed: file system IO through Deno can be significantly lower compared to what is achievable using a native binary
+- Speed: file system IO through Deno can be lower compared to what is achievable using a native code
-- Weaker Persistence Guarantees: due to limitations in Denos file system APIs, SQLite can't acquire file locks or memory map files, which makes some persistence guarantees less strong (e.g. this module can't safely use WAL mode)
+- Weaker Persistence Guarantees: due to limitations in Denos file system APIs, SQLite can't acquire file locks or memory map files (e.g. this module can't safely use WAL mode)

 ## Users